Faculty and Staff

 Susan G. Reid

-Susan G. Reid (Assistant Professor of Acting and Audition Practicum)
+Susan G. Reid (Assistant Professor of Acting, Audition Practicum, Acting for the Camera, and The Actor's Balance)

 M.F.A.
 Directing, University of North Carolina, Greensboro